 Created by Colin Bateman

-Sorry, the detective agency you're looking for has closed its doors for good.
-But maybe the unnamed owner of the No Alibis mystery bookstore next door can help you.
+Sorry, the detective agency you’re looking for has closed its doors for good.
+But maybe the unnamed owner of the No Alibis mystery bookstore next door, known only by his nickname of “MYSTERY MAN” can help you.

 Oh, no… not really.

 No, he’s not a detective.
 Not at all.

 No, he’s actually a bit of a loser, if you want to be honest about it.
 He’s a shy, soft-spoken, cowardly hypochondriac who seems to rarely have a clue about anything but his beloved crime fiction and old detective films.
 In the first book, he even still lives with his mother, fer cryin’ out loud.

 But in his time he’s had to deal with missing leather trousers, aggressive graffitti artists, Nazis, suspicious plastic surgeons, assassins, errant terriers, MI5, dead gangsters and some truly deadly puns.

 Things just seem to happen to whatsisname (we never do learn his name, by the way).
 Plus, he’s a bit of a shit magnet.
 But somehow, he seems to survive and crack the case, despite the fact the befuddled doofus rarely knows what’s going on.